RHEcosystemAppEng/rec-sys-gitops/README.md

 * GitOps Deployment: Ensures an end-to-end, reproducible setup of the demo.

 ### Workflow
-[Diagram Placeholder: Schematic diagram for workflow of Retail Recommendation System]

 The workflow consists of the following steps: